 - Dual diagnosis treatment may be necessary if marijuana addiction is comorbid with another substance use disorder or mood disorder.

 - Outpatient psychotherapy and participation in support groups are necessary to avoid relapse after the completion of treatment at rehab.

-The Recovery Village at Palm Beach specializes in the treatment of substance abuse disorders and co-occurring mental disorders.
+The Recovery Village at Palm Beach at Baptist Health specializes in the treatment of substance abuse disorders and co-occurring mental disorders.
 Treatment for substance abuse disorders is tailored to the needs of each individual and is provided by clinical and medical staff with expertise in the treatment of such conditions.
-If you or someone you know suffers from marijuana addiction, contact The Recovery Village at Palm Beach to begin your path to recovery.
+If you or someone you know suffers from marijuana addiction, contact The Recovery Village at Palm Beach at Baptist Health to begin your path to recovery.

 Budney, Alan J., Roger Roffman, Robert S. Stephens, and Denise Walker.
 “Marijuana dependence and its treatment.”
 Addiction Science & Clinical Practice December 2007.
 Accessed July 19, 2019.